johnhenry/toggl-tuesday/readme.md

 #### Work Id

 Frankly, I'm not sure what this represents, the API needs this value to function properly.
-I've found the best way to get this value is to use the records flag to give you a list of previously entered records.
+I've found the best way to get this value is to use the `--records` flag to give you a list of previously entered records.

 ```bash
 toggl-tuesday -a <api key> --records